JaydonLaboy/DS422-Geocomputation/data/data/ndvi_practical_applications.md

 ---

 **How will you define the scope of your analysis?**
-*Write your thoughts here:*  The analysis will focus on the state of Pará, Brazil, which is one of the Amazon’s major deforestation frontiers.
+*Write your thoughts here:*  The analysis will focus on the state of Para, Brazil, which is one of the Amazon’s major deforestation frontiers.
 I will use satellite-derived NDVI data to track changes in forest greenery as a proxy for vegetation loss.

 ---